zaeph/ox-ipynb/README.md

 > **NOTE:** This repository is a WIP.
 The software is still
 > a prototype, but it is functional.

-`ox-ipynb` is a [`org-mode`](https://orgmode.org/) exporter for [Jupyter Notebook](https://jupyter.org/).
+`ox-ipynb` is an [`org-mode`](https://orgmode.org/) exporter for [Jupyter Notebook](https://jupyter.org/).
 It is written and designed with the intention of making it an official org-mode exporter, i.e., by merging it upstream.
 As such, when a stable version is achieved, a request for an upstream merge will be issued.

 Preview
 ---------------